-What Does it Take to Be a Statistical Assistant?
+What is a Statistical Assistant?

-Job Description: Compile and compute data according to statistical formulas for use in statistical studies.
+Career Description Compile and compute data according to statistical formulas for use in statistical studies.
 May perform actuarial computations and compile charts and graphs for use by actuaries.
 Includes actuarial clerks.

 - Discuss data presentation requirements with clients.